How to fix illegal operations on a computer

-TSR's or Third-party programs running in the background are one of the more commonly found reasons for Illegal Operations.
-If you are receiving an Illegal Operation when attempting to run a game or program it is recommend that you temporarily remove or disable programs running and TSR's running in the background, ensuring that these programs are not causing your issues.
+TSR's or third-party programs running in the background are one of the more commonly found reasons for Illegal Operations.
+If the Illegal Operation is happening when running a game or program close all other open programs and TSR's running in the background.

-If, after removing these programs, you run the program or game and no longer receive the Illegal Operations, it is recommend that you reboot the computer and disable or End Task each program or TSR one at a time to attempt to determine what program is causing the Illegal Operation.
+If after removing these programs you no longer receive the Illegal Operation messages, we recommend that you reboot the computer.
+Once it's up, disable or End Task each program or TSR one at a time to determine which program is causing the Illegal Operation.

 When running a program or game from a CD you receive an Illegal Operation, verify that the CD is clean.
-Additional information on how to clean a CD or CD-ROM drive can be found on our Cleaning Page.
+For additional information on how to clean a CD or CD-ROM drive, see our cleaning page.

 Installing a program or game on a hard drive that has errors or is highly fragmented

-Corrupt, bad or missing files can cause Illegal Operations.
-It is recommended that you uninstall or reinstall the program causing the Illegal Operation to verify that any corrupt, bad or missing files are replaced or repaired during the reinstallation.
+Corrupt, bad, or missing files can cause Illegal Operations.
+Try uninstalling and then reinstalling the program causing the Illegal Operation to verify that any corrupt, bad or missing files are replaced or repaired during the reinstallation.

-If you are running a memory manager that is used to obtain more memory or handle the computer memory in replace of Windows, it is recommended you temporarily disable or uninstall this program to verify it is not the memory manager causing the Illegal Operations.
+If you are running a memory manager, it is recommended you temporarily disable or uninstall this program to verify it is not causing the Illegal Operations.

 - How to set the resolution or change the resolution/adapter in Windows 3.x.

-If, after attempting to adjust the video settings, you still encounter the same issue, verify the computer is utilizing the latest video card drivers by visiting our computer video drivers section.
+If after adjusting the video settings you still encounter the same issue, verify the computer is utilizing the latest video card drivers by visiting our computer video drivers section.

 Corruption or problem within Windows